Anita Marie Gelston Ballek (1930-2023) deeply loved her hometown and the farm she grew up on, land that has been in her family since 1662.

 Anita was a passionate advocate for "clean soil, fresh air and pure water," sharing her expertise and perspectives through countless presentations for the land trust, the historical society, and area schools, among others.
 She practiced what she preached, using sustainable agriculture and protecting her beloved land in perpetuity through CT Farmland Trust.

-George Comer was born in Quebec in 1858.
-His father was lost at sea and his mother couldn’t support the children, so George was adopted by an East Haddam family as a young boy.
+George Comer (1858-1937) was born in Quebec.
+His father was lost at sea and his mother couldn’t support the family, so he was adopted by an East Haddam family as a young boy.
 He lived in town for the rest of his life.

 When he was 17, Comer walked from East Haddam to New London and joined a whaling expedition.
 That was the beginning of a 44-year span during which he spent time at sea.